About the Navigate Initiative.

 The Navigate Initiative would simply not be possible without them.

 Each year in NZ 15,000 kiwis are released from prison into communities up and down the country.
-Our programme aims to better prepare them for a crime-free lifestyle outside of prison.
+Our programme aims to better prepare people leaving prison for a crime-free lifestyle on the outside.

 Inside the wire we focus on preparation for life in the community.
 A range of skills are taught.
 These might be practical skills like budgeting, carving, cooking, barista training, finding a job or how to buy groceries in the modern world.
 Or more ethereal activities like cultural development, restorative justice, creative writing or music.